-A comprehensive analysis of the motor vehicle contacts to the census data relevant to the number of "households" in DFW who indicated in the 2020 census that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Hispanics who came in contact with police was lower than the percentage of Hispanic households in DFW that claimed in the 2020 census to have access to vehicles.
-The opposite was true of Whites, Blacks, Asians, and American Indians.
-That is, a higher percentage of Whites, Blacks, Asians, and American Indians came in contact with police than the percentage of White, Black, Asian, and American Indian households in DFW that claimed in the 2020 census to have access to vehicles.
-It should be noted that the percentage difference among White, Black, and American Indian contacts with households is of 3% or less; thus, deemed by some as statistically insignificant.
+A comprehensive analysis of the motor vehicle contacts made in 2024 to the census data relevant to the number of "households" in DFW who indicated in the 2020 census that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites and Hispanics who came in contact with police was the same or lower than the percentage of White and Hispanic households in DFW that claimed in the last census to have access to vehicles.
+The opposite was true of Blacks, Asians, and American Indians.
+That is, a higher percentage of Blacks, Asians, and American Indians came in contact with police than the percentage of Black, Asian, and American Indian households in DFW that claimed in the last census to have access to vehicles.
+It should be noted that the percentage difference among Black, Asian, and American Indian contacts with households is of less than 3%; thus, deemed by some as statistically insignificant.

-The comprehensive analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of Hispanics.
-This was followed by Blacks and Asians.
-This means that among all searches performed in 2022, the most significant percentage of these that resulted in contraband was among Hispanics.
-The lowest contraband hit rate was among Whites.
+The comprehensive analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of American Indians.
+This was followed by Hispanics and Blacks.
+This means that among all searches performed in 2024, the most significant percentage of these that resulted in contraband was among American Indians.
+The lowest contraband hit rate was among Asians.